B3nj1e/Text-Editor-PWA/README.md

 ```

 ## Installation Instructions
 To use the application, please download all associated files off the [GitHub repository](https://github.com/B3nj1e/Text-Editor-PWA).
 Ensure node.js is installed.
 In the terminal run ``npm i`` to install the dependencies and packages.
 Once you have install the packages, run ``npm run build`` to create the required files, followed by ``npm run start:dev`` if you want to open it in a development environment as navigate to localhost:8080 in your browser, otherwise run ``npm run start`` and navigate to localhost:3000 in your browser.

 ## Usage Instructions
+Designed to be used a simiple text editor, for tasks such as quickly writing code, or taking notes.

 ## Contribution Guidelines
 If you think you can improve this application, please feel free to make contributions.
 I will review these changes on GitHub prior to merging them to the main branch.